Real estate deal analysis has often meant spreadsheets, manual data entry, and hoping nothing slips through the cracks.

 AI deal analysis does not stop at close.
 The same capabilities that support acquisition due diligence extend into ongoing operations, continuous monitoring for lease discrepancies, compliance gaps, and revenue leakage.

-SurfaceAI’s Lease Audit Agent runs continuously rather than as a one-time review, catching issues the moment they appear rather than during periodic audits.
+SurfaceAI’s Lease Audit Agent runs continuously.
+It catches issues the moment they appear.
+It does not wait for periodic audits.

 Adopting AI deal analysis requires some preparation to achieve full value.
 Teams that follow a few key practices see faster implementation and better outcomes.